d6stringer/pallet_labels/README.md

 # pallet_labels

-Operations was having spending a lot of time manually editing and printing pallet lables.
+Operations was spending a lot of time manually editing and printing pallet lables.
 This gui/script makes it easy to print a series of lables with acending numberic order, two labels at a time.